How I fund my studies: Rhianna

 Please introduce yourself.

 My name is Rhianna and I am 22.
-I am a first-year Norland student in Set 45.
+I am a second-year Norland student in Set 45.
 I’m bilingual, originally from Spain, and I moved to England in 2008 and have lived in Grimsby ever since.
 Prior to Norland, I was babysitting and nannying privately while also working as a care worker for the elderly.

 How did you hear about Norland and why did you choose to study here?